plinioseniore/like-a-monkey/README.md

 Some people have a lot of fun using Excel like a CAD, they drawn instead of build searchable list.
 Here a collection of Macro to extract data based on specific purposes.

+### Access Examples

+This is a collection of Microsoft Access database used for specific purposes, like build a Bill of Materials or manage test logs.

 ## License

 MIT License applies if not otherwise specified.
 Not all the code in this repository is by my-self, if so, credits are given inside the files.